meows4h/CS361-MSA/README.md

-# CS361-MSA
+# CS361 Microservice A

 ## Overview
-This is microservice A for Gavin's account storage system, built using Python, ZeroMQ, and the MySQL connector for connecting to a SQL database.
+This is a microservice for an account storage system, built using Python, ZeroMQ, and the MySQL connector for connecting to a SQL database.

 - main.py : The microservice itself
 - test.py : Test program to prove it can receive and return calls
 - requirements.txt : The required Python libraries to run 'main.py'

 ## UML Sequence Diagram
+(images/UMLDiagram.png)

 ## Example Calls
 Requests and responses to the service include: